CargoBridge/.github/profile/README.md

 ## 📄 License

-Unless otherwise stated, contributions to CargoBridge are licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.
+Unless otherwise stated, contributions are licensed under the **GNU Affero General Public License v3.0 (AGPL-3.0)**.

 The open-source parts of CargoBridge are released under AGPL-3.0.
 However, certain components.
 Including the main production back-end and related infrastructure remain proprietary and are **not** part of the open-source release.